 The National Court Appointed Special Advocate Association (National CASA) was created in 1982 to support volunteer child advocate programs and increase volunteer child advocates nationwide.
 Hallmarks of a CASA/GAL volunteer program include Advocacy for abused and neglected children in court, volunteers who are recruited, screened, trained, supervised, and supported, and adherence to national standards.

+National CASA standards describe the major criteria the CASA/GAL volunteer must meet.
 The following statements describe the CASA/GAL volunteer:

 An individual who has been screened and trained by the CASA/GAL program and appointed by the court to advocate for children who come into the court system primarily due to alleged abuse or neglect.